Yes, this is real life. Cherry pie, in ice cream, 100% vegan.

 - Assemble your chilled ice cream maker and pour in the chilled ice cream batter.
-Also add the equivalent of 1 slice of pie with crust, crumbling a little.
-Do this at the beginning to churning to impart more flavor into the base.
-Then churn until creamy and thick and resembles soft serve - about 20 minutes.
+Also add the equivalent of 1 slice of pie with crust (amount as original recipe is written // adjust if altering batch size), crumbling a little.
+Do this at the beginning of churning to impart more flavor into the base.
+Then churn until creamy and thick and resembles soft serve – about 20 minutes.

 - In the last 30 seconds of churning, add in the desired amount of remaining pie, crumbling as you add it to ease scooping later.
 (NOTE: Know that the more pie you add, the more difficult it can be to scoop since the texture becomes more chunky.
 As an option, you could reserve some to serve with the ice cream instead of adding it to the base.)

-- Reserve about 1/4 cup of the crust for serving, if desired.
+- Reserve about 1/4 cup (amount as original recipe is written // adjust if altering batch size) of the crust for serving, if desired.
 Churn until just incorporated, then turn off machine.

 - Enjoy immediately as soft serve, or transfer ice cream to a freezer-safe container and smooth flat with a spoon.